 Certification may only be accomplished by completion of the ADAS Standardization/ Certification Questionnaire.
 Raters who have previously completed the Questionnaire and received a letter of certification from the ADCS in the last five (5) years are certified and do not need to repeat the certification process.

-Raters who have not been certified for previous ADCS studies or has been over 5 years since you have been certified as an ADAS rater, you must complete the Standardization/Certification Questionnaire.
+Raters who have not been certified for previous ADCS studies must omplete the Standardization/Certification Questionnaire.

 To request an ADAS Certification Package:

 Email the ADCS Helpdesk: adcs-clinops@ucsd.edu